 Highlights of Fall and spring Semester

-- In light of the continued increase of COVID-19 cases nationally, fall instruction is being provided primarily in online/remote modality.
-That modality will continue in the spring 2021 semester.
-Close to 80% of the instruction is offered remotely.
+- In light of the continued increase of COVID-19 cases nationally, spring 2021 instruction will be provided primarily in online/remote modality.
+More than 80% of the instruction will be offered remotely.

-- On-campus housing is open for the fall and spring semesters using a one-student-per-bedroom model.
+- On-campus housing is open for the spring semester using a one-student-per-bedroom model.

-- Dining is open on campus with social distancing modifications and more options for grab and go meals.
+- Dining will reopen for the spring semester with social distancing modifications and more options for grab and go meals.

 - Everyone in our community must adapt to the new normal of wearing face masks, use of good hand washing and disinfecting procedures, and adhering to social distancing requirements.